coada-dev/graphstack/README.md

 - deploy the `oidc` stack as a decendent of the `account` application stack
     - this will affect the naming convention of the stack and logical identifiers for your applications in AWS
 - deploys to the `development` environment in `us-west-2`
-- all stacks are prefixed with `development-`
+- all stacks are prefixed with your branch name, e.g, `development-`
+    - this easily allows for custom feature-based CI workflows
 - stacks can easily be deployed to other environments, e.g., `staging`, `production`, etc.
     - stacks can also be deployed to any region, e.g., `us-east-1`, `us-west-2`, etc.
     - wildcards can be used for Grunt deployments with `--stackname *`, which will deploy all stacks within an application, but logical identifiers will not conform to the naming convention used when a stackname is physically defined
+        - this will be an issue if services like Serverless are consuming SSM parameters from CDK stacks
 - all applications define account numbers and regions to allow multi-account, and multi-region deployments when `crossRegionReferences` is defined within the application stack
     - this will be required for cross-account, cross-region, dependencies like ACM in `us-east-1` for CloudFront deployments